leiloong/eea-eval/README.md

 > We developed a degree-based sampling method to generate 42 alignment-oriented datasets from real-world large-scale KGs, representing different heterogeneities of the original KGs.
 We selected three state-of-the-art embedding-based entity alignment methods for evaluation and comparison.
 Furthermore, we observed that multi-mapping relations and literal embedding are the two main obstacles for embedding-based entity alignment and some preliminary solutions were attempted.
 Specifically, we leveraged several enhanced KG embedding models to handle multi-mapping relations and used word2vec to incorporate literal similarities into embeddings.
 Our findings indicate that the performance of existing embedding-based methods is influenced by the characteristics of datasets and not all KG embedding models are suitable for entity alignment.
 Alignment-oriented KG embedding remains to be explored.

 ### Dataset
-Our datasets can be found [here](https://www.dropbox.com/s/jmkumdyv6etx4hn/iswc2018-dataset.7z?dl=0).
-It contains three folders namely "_1", "_2" and "_3", denoting our three samples.
+All datasets can be downloaded from [here](https://www.dropbox.com/s/jmkumdyv6etx4hn/iswc2018-dataset.7z?dl=0), in which three folders named "_1", "_2" and "_3" denote our three samples.

-For each dataset, we have 5 files:
+For each dataset, we have five files:
-* ent_links: all the reference entity alignmet
+* ent_links: reference entity alignmet
 * triples_1: relation triples of sampled entities in KG1
 * triples_2: relation triples of sampled entities in KG2
 * attr_triples_1: attribute triples of sampled entities in KG1